 We can all help prevent suicide.
 If you or someone you know is struggling, do reach out for assistance.
 Help is available.
 Call (800) 273-8255 for the National Suicide Prevention Lifeline.
 You can also text HOME to 741741 to access free, 24-hour support from the Crisis Text Line.

-Misti Luke is licensed to practice psychotherapy in the state of Oklahoma.
-She maintains a small, private practice in Broken Bow.
-For correspondence email firstname.lastname@example.org
+Misti Luke, LCSW is licensed to practice psychotherapy in the state of Oklahoma.
+She maintains a small, private practice in Broken Bow where she provides individual, group, couples treatment including clinical assessments and consultation.
+For correspondence or to set up a phone consultation email firstname.lastname@example.org